Tennis-Djokovic beats Ruud to win record-equalling sixth ATP Finals title | Sports-Games

 deported from the country due to his refusal to get vaccinated against COVID-19.

-The result capped a disappointing end to Ruud's year.
-The Norwegian had also contested the title match at Roland Garros and Flushing Meadows but also came off second best in those finals.
+The defeat capped a disappointing end to Ruud's breakout year.
+The Norwegian had also reached the finals at Roland Garros and Flushing Meadows but came off second best.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)